laurentbarraud/Recipe-Writer/README.md

 - 🔍 Search recipes by keywords based on title
 - 🥕 Search by ingredients (up to 3 different)
 - ⭐ Rate each recipe from 1 to 3 stars
+- 🏷️ Display budget-friendly recipes and apply a filter in search
 - ⚖️ Automatic adjustment of ingredient quantities according to the number of servings
-- 📝 Add your own recipes with your own illustration and instructions   - 🍄 Add your own custom ingredients
+- 📝 Add your own recipes with your own illustration and instructions
+- 🍄 Add your own custom ingredients
 - 🧊 Ingredient inventory sorted by type in different tabs
 - 🍯 Jar icon indicates whether all ingredients are available for the currently displayed recipe
 - 📅 Weekly meal planner with drag and drop to assign meals to a day